Ami Moore, Ph.D., MPH, CPH

 Professor

 Dr. Ami Moore is a Professor in the Department of Rehabilitation and Health Services at the University of North Texas.
-She has recently been appointed the Director for the Center for Psychosocial Health Research after serving on the board since 2005.
 She was a recipient of HIV/AIDS Fulbright Scholar grant in 2006 and 2012.
 Moore’s areas of expertise include aging related-issues, HIV/AIDS prevention, health disparities, social demography, and public health education and health promotion.

 My research interests have evolved as I go through the different phases of my academic journey.
 First, as a social demographer, my scholarship focused on the social and economic assimilation of immigrants in the United States.
 Second, as HIV/AIDS became a global epidemic with great racial, ethnic, social and economic disparities, I began examining the social and structural dimensions of HIV acquisition and prevention among vulnerable populations with a focus on the determinants of disclosure of serostatus on one hand, and caregiving challenges on the other hand.
 I also, examined health disparities, focusing on the social determinants of health.